Hell's Kitchen Neighborhood Review - Manhattan Moving Guide 2024

 Crime 5

-Sandwiched between the Upper West Side and Chelsea on the west side of midtown Manhattan, Hell's kitchen has attracted many young professionals looking to make it in the entertainment industry, thanks to its proximity to Broadway theaters and the Actors Studio training school.
+Sandwiched between the Upper West Side and Chelsea on the west side of midtown Manhattan, Hell's Kitchen has attracted many young professionals looking to make it in the entertainment industry, thanks to its proximity to Broadway theaters and the Actors Studio training school.

 You'll find plenty of activities along the Hudson River piers and the ever-popular Intrepid Air, Sea, and Space Museum.